rapidsms/rapidsms/docs/topics/backends/kannel.rst

 Setting up RapidSMS with Kannel
 ===============================

-`Kannel <http://www.kannel.org/>`_ is a free and opensource SMS gateway that can be configured for use with RapidSMS.
+`Kannel <http://www.kannel.org/>`_ is a free and open source SMS gateway that can  be configured for use with RapidSMS.
 While in-depth Kannel configuration is outside the scope of this documentation, it's possible to configure Kannel to connect directly to USB or serial GSM modems as well as third party HTTP or SMPP gateways.
 For more information about the connections Kannel supports (what Kannel calls an "SMS Center" or "SMSC"), see the in-depth `Kannel user guide <http://www.kannel.org/userguide.shtml>`_ and refer to  "Chapter 6.
 Setting up a SMS Gateway".

 The following guide will help you setup Kannel on Ubuntu to talk to a single GSM modem and RapidSMS installation.